-These trees have been assessed as being in fair health due to the small diameter deadwood throughout the canopies and a reduced canopy cover of approximately 60-70% (comparative to the same species growing in ideal site and environmental conditions).
+These trees have been assessed as being in fair health due to the presence of small diameter deadwood throughout the canopies and a reduced canopy cover of approximately 60-70% (comparative to the same species growing in ideal site and environmental conditions).

-The structure of these trees has been assessed as fair to poor due to the majority of first order branches being mature epicormic growth resultant from lopping.
-Wounds with possible decay were also noted at branch attachments on the main stem of several of these trees.
+The structure of these trees has been assessed as fair due to the presence of mature epicormic growth resultant from lopping.
+Wounds with possible decay were also noted at branch attachments to the main stem of several of these trees.